nubenetes/awesome-kubernetes/docs/gitops.md

 - [container-solutions.com: GitOps: The Bad and the Ugly](https://blog.container-solutions.com/gitops-the-bad-and-the-ugly)
 - [itnext.io: Principles, Patterns, and Practices for Effective Infrastructure as Code](https://itnext.io/principles-patterns-and-practices-for-effective-infrastructure-as-code-e5f7bbe13df1) Deliver Infrastructure and Software running on it Rapidly and Reliably at Scale.
 - [medium: GitOps: Build infrastructure resilient applications 🌟](https://medium.com/@franoisdagostini/gitops-build-infrastructure-resilient-applications-95bbc939046d)
+- [itnext.io: Continuous GitOps, the way to do DevOps in Kubernetes 🌟](https://itnext.io/continuous-gitops-the-way-to-do-devops-in-kubernetes-896b0ea1d0fb) Continuous GitOps, the new age DevOps practice to increase the delivery velocity by achieving an end to end “Git source of truth” with Zero manual changes into the Kubernetes cluster.

 ## Git Repositories Structures
 - [GitOps: How to Ops Your Git the Right Way 🌟](https://dzone.com/articles/gitops-how-to-ops-your-git-the-right-way) In this article we’ll look into the specifics of creating Git repositories structures  —  the very core of the GitOps approach.